 Relies on accuracy of the project scope

-The more detailed the project scope, the more accurate of an estimate you can create.
+The more detailed the project scope, the more accurate an estimate you can create.
 However, sometimes because of indecisive clients or poor communication, you may need to create a rough estimate based on incomplete details.

 Key Components of Successful Conceptual Estimates